BurntSushi/blog/content/post/ripgrep.md

   necessarily good at the other.
 (The premise of `ripgrep` is that it is possible to be good at both!)
 * Apply *end user* problems more granularly as well.
-For example, most searches result in few hits relative to the corpus search, so prefer benchmarks that report few matches.
+For example, most searches result in few hits relative to the corpus searched, so prefer benchmarks that report few matches.
 Another example: I hypothesize, based on my own experience, that most searches use patterns that are simple literals, alternations or very light regexes, so bias the benchmarks towards those